 No. Any income from a 401(k), an IRA, a pension or any other source you can imagine will not be taxed at the state level.
 Keep in mind, however, that you may still owe federal taxes on those income sources.

 How high are property taxes in South Dakota?

-Property tax rates in South Dakota are somewhat higher than average but in general the cost of living in South Dakota is fairly low.
-According to the National Association of Realtors, the median home sales price in Sioux Falls (the largest city in South Dakota) in 2014 was $162,300.
-The national median was more than $208,000.
+Property tax rates in South Dakota are somewhat higher than average, but in general, the cost of living in South Dakota is fairly low.
+According to the U.S. Census Bureau, the value of the median home in Sioux Falls (the largest city in South Dakota) was $161,500 for 2016.
+The national median was about $185,000.

 If you do own a home in South Dakota you can expect to pay around 1.3% of your home value annually in property taxes.
 There are some programs to help seniors with high property tax bills in South Dakota, as described below.